-Many business and restaurant owners are looking for the best possible elements for their space.
-This means things that not only will look great, but it will also be durable enough to withstand foot traffic, spills, heavy machinery and potential drops of knives and pans.
-A great option for these needs is a concrete floor.
-The reason this is such a great choice for restaurant owners is because there are many different aesthetics to choose from.
-You can have a neutral polished concrete, stained, an underlay of your logo or even woodcrete.
-This allows you to perfectly match your aesthetic without compromising durability.
+Many business and restaurant owners are looking for ways to create a space that is nice and durable, but still inside their budget.
+A great option for these needs is a polished concrete floor.
+Polished concrete flooring has many different aesthetics, designs and colors to choose from.
+You can have neutral polished concrete, stained, an underlay of your logo or even woodcrete.
+This allows businesses, especially restaurants, to perfectly match your aesthetic without compromising durability.

-The best way to protect your flooring is to coat the floor with a topical guard or penetrating sealer.
+The best way to protect your flooring is to coat the floor with some sort of sealant.
 Industrial concrete floors require far less maintenance than decorative floors.
 However, you should still apply either a topical guard or sealer when you first install the floor.
-This will keep it looking shiny and clean and will protect it from getting gouged by dropped knives, scratched by shoes or stained by inevitable spills.
+By doing so, you will help keep that polished look within your floors, and also prevent any scratching or cracking from occurring.

 Clean the floor daily.
 Although industrial concrete floors require less heavy-duty maintenance than their decorative counterparts, that doesn't mean they don't require any care at all.
 For the most part, you'll need to care for your concrete floor through daily cleaning tasks, such as: